bourzat/group-2-phase-2-project/README.md

 The unpredictability of house prices poses a significant challenge for various stakeholders, including potential homebuyers and real estate agents.
 These stakeholders require accurate and reliable house price predictions to make informed decisions.
 Homebuyers need to understand market trends to make prudent purchasing decisions while the  real estate agents need accurate data to advise their clients effectively.

 ## Objectives
-Our role as data scientists is to develop a  house price prediction model that meet the following objects-:
+Our role as data scientists is to develop a house price prediction model that meet the following objectives:-

 1. Determine which features have the most significant impact on house prices.
 2. Examine the correlations between different features and house prices to identify strong relationships.